 Moreton students have excellent opportunities to visit local and national art galleries, participate in creative competitions, exhibitions and workshops.
 In particular, the Moreton Art department has fostered especially strong links with local art galleries.
 Our students have been privileged to use Wolverhampton Art gallery’s facilities and regularly be a part of their events and workshops.

 In previous years Moreton students have taken part in a number of events and competitions, Winning Wolverhampton Art Galleries ‘Drawing Year‘ competition 2016, being part of Arts award and the Arts Council, exhibiting work in Wolverhampton Art galleries as part of the ‘schools exhibition programme’, designing and decorating Wolves for the ‘Wolves in Wolves Project’ 2017 creating a Wolves for the civic centre and the Wolverhampton Major, as well as workshops with ‘Articulate’, freelance Artists and practitioners.
 Other competitions also include winning the opportunity to be a part of the ‘We Love Colour’ exhibition at Birmingham Museum and Art Gallery, the ‘Parallels’ Exhibition at the Viner Gallery, and being part of Sandwell colleges annual calendar.
+This year Moreton Art department is fun packed with opportunities, starting with the opportunity to work with the ‘British Art Show 9’, having a private tour of the national exhibition, and taking part in workshops with a group of selected Artist.

 Extra- Curricular Activities: